FoamyGuy/Android_Bluefruit_Playground/readme.md

 * General
     - Service should finish itself after some time idle
     - pairing activity list of devices should show signal strength icons instead of raw value
+    - exit button in settings activity needs to be hooked up

 * Accelerometer Module
     - Accelerometer activity should hide the ugly webview loading